Walking your dog in the dark

 Ginger cat on top of kitchen counters up high

 A cat’s natural instinct tells them to run away when they’re scared.
 If your cat has a favourite spot in the home – whether that’s their bed, the space behind the sofa, or under a table – encourage them to settle there.
 Make the space appealing with blankets, treats and toys.
-A cardboard box can also help them feel safe thanks to its tall sides.
+A cardboard box can also help them feel safe thanks to its tall sides and may help block out firework noises.

 You should make your cat’s ‘nest’ extra cosy a few days before you expect the fireworks to begin.
 This helps to reinforce to your cat that they can relax, de-stress and just generally feel safe there.
 Giving them a choice of different hiding spots can be especially helpful in keeping them calm.